Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2013-11-27-improved-admin-ui-in-task-adapter-2-6-2.md

 ---
 <p>Two changes in Task Adapter v.
 2.6.2:</p>
 <ul>
-<li>Admin user can see and manage other users' configs.
-Check the new setting on "Configure" page.</li>
+* Admin user can see and manage other users' configs.
+Check the new setting on "Configure" page.
-<li>Change in permissions: only admin user can switch the application between local/remote modes.</li>
+* Change in permissions: only admin user can switch the application between local/remote modes.

 </ul>